Sore throat; Causes, Treatment and Home Remedies

 A sore throat is a common discomfort characterized by pain, dryness, or itching in the throat.
 It's typically caused by infections or environmental factors like dry air.
 Each year, it leads to over 13 million medical office visits.
-There are different types of sore throats depending on which part of the throat is affected:
+There are different types depending on which part of the throat is affected:

 • Pharyngitis affects the area behind the mouth